-- 1. Place the following on a form in a new project: - a label named lblDisplay.
-Delete the caption - a command button named btnCount.
-Make Count the caption. - a command button named btnExit.
-Make Exit the caption. - 2.
-Code for the btnCount button is: Dim x as integer x = x + 1lblDisplay.text = x - 3.
-Run the program and click on Count several times.
+- 3. Run the program and click on Count several times.
 Why does the value not increase? - 4.
-Change the code in the btnCount button so the first line is: Static x as integer - 5.
-Run the program again and click Count several times.
+Change the code in the btnCount button so the first line is:

+Static x as integer

+- 5. Run the program again and click Count several times.
 What has changed? - 6.
-Add another command button to your form named Count 2.
-Change the caption to Count 2.
+Add another button to your form named Count 2.
+Change the Text to Count 2.
 Put exactly the same code in this event procedure as in Count.
 What happens if you click several times on one button and then several times on the other? - 7.
-Add another command button named Clear, caption Clear.
-Code for this button is: lblDisplay.Caption = "" - Now delete the Static lines from both the command buttons.
-Add this line for the under this section of the form: Public class form1 Dim x as Integer - 9.
-Run the program and hit each of the Count buttons several times.
-Watch the result. - 10 Add a new form to your project.
+Add another command button named Clear, text Clear.
+Code for this button is: lblDisplay.Caption = "" - 8.
+Now delete the Static lines from both the command buttons.
+Add this line for the under this section of the form:

+Public class form1

+Dim x as Integer

+- 9. Run the program and hit each of the Count buttons several times.
+Watch the result. - Add a new form to your project.
 Put a Back button on this form with code to take you back to Form 1.
 (Me.Hide() form1.show()) Put a Continue button on Form 1 with code to take you to Form 2.
 (Me.Hide() form2.show) Put a Count 3 button on Form 2.
 The code for this button should match the code for the Count Button on Form 1.
 Then run the program and try all buttons.
 Is the value of X passed to Form 2? - 10.
 Now delete the Dim statement from the General Declarations area of the form. - 11.
 Add a Code Module.
 Put this line of code in the General Declarations section of the Code Module.
 Public x as Integer